mlehotay/ier/IER/IER-brainfeels.md

 * psychotic misattribution
 * symbolic descriptions of emotion alone

 Reality testing remains intact.
-The experiences are clearly recognized as internal and do not generate external causal narratives.
+Brainfeels are recognized as internal and do not generate external causal narratives.

 ---